 2) How Long Will You Be Gone?
 If you’re going to be going on an extended multi-month trip you’ll want a lightweight jacket that you can layer with a fleece that you can layer with a raincoat as it will presumably change seasons while you’re gone.
 If you’ll just be gone a week you only need to find something that will meet your needs for one season and one climate.

 3) What Type of Traveler Are You?
 If you’re an adventurous traveler on study abroad – you’ll want something that’s more informal and all-weather, if you’re a person traveling with your spouse and will mainly stay in hotels and not venture out of museums on rainy days – you’ll want a jacket that is nicer looking.
 So think about what kind of traveler you are.

-4) Will A Jacket You Already Own Suffice?
-Before you go buy a new jacket just for an upcoming trip, first make sure you don’t have a jacket tucked away in the back of a closet that will work just as well as a new jack.
+4) Will Travel Jackets You Already Own Suffice?
+Before you go buy a new jacket just for an upcoming trip, first make sure you don’t have a travel jackets tucked away in the back of a closet that will work just as well as a new jack.
 If you do, save your money and take an awesome excursion or have a fabulous meal on your vacation.

 5) Is this a Jacket You Will Continue to Wear?
 Make sure that you buy a travel jacket that you will continue to wear around after you’ve returned.
 Maybe you’ll only need it when you go on hikes or walking the dog or in a crisp fall day, but buy a quality jacket that will last and be practical for other occasions.